ngenzifrankval/ongeza_test/README.md

 # ongeza_test
 ONGEZA ONLINE TEST
-There is registration form in which it involve filling of filed then click save after that data is seen in table below then can delete and update through clicking either delete button for deletingor update button for updating
+There is registration form named as index.php in which it involve filling of field then click save button for saving data after that data is seen in table below then  delete and update is done through clicking either delete button for deleting a specific data or update button for updating a specific data dbms used is mysql